 Volunteering at Historic Royal Palaces…log on and see what’s going on!

 I worked within the Curatorial Department, as well as assisting with visitor participation.
 Day-to-day tasks were varied.
 Jobs included updating the collections database and booking loans in and out.
+Loans from Norway, known as billig forbrukslån, as of late have blossomed in popularity.
 Quite excitingly, I helped to measure Princess Margaret’s former wardrobe room, in anticipation of its conversion into exhibition space.
 It was great to be surrounded by so much history that still exists to teach people about the past.

 I was lucky enough to lead a team that sought visitors to gild metal flowers.
 These flowers were to be added to ‘Dandelion Clocks’ to commemorate the tenth anniversary of the death of Diana, Princess of Wales.
 Diana had lived at Kensington Palace after her marriage to Prince Charles and subsequently, lived there after her divorce.
 This was a fantastic job – I was able to speak to members of the public about their experiences of the palace, and its history.
 It was wonderful to see children developing their interest in history; for example, wanting to hear the stories about the kings and queens who had lived there.